Karthik Nemmani: Wildcard Candidate From Texas Wins National Spelling Bee

 “She’s a really, really good speller.
 She deserved the trophy as much as I did.
 I got lucky,” Nemmani said, admitting he did not know how to spell many of the words assigned to other participants, according to ESPN.

-Modi lost when she left out the second S in the German word, “Bewusstseinslage.”
+Modi lost when she left out the second “S” in the German word, “Bewusstseinslage.”

-Nemmani was not originally slated to win in the participation, because he originally lost to Modi in the county competition, failing to reach regionals.
+Nemmani was not originally slated to participate, because he originally lost to Modi in the county competition, failing to reach regionals.
 He was included as part of the new Scripps RSVBee system, which gives kids from competitive regions other opportunities to participate in the challenge.

 His family relocated to the McKinney area in order to enroll Nemmani in a school that participates in the Scripps National Spelling Bee competition, according to The Sift.
 He has been participating in spelling bees since the age of 4.